-Gov. Bill Lee at a plant dedication Humboldt, Tennessee in March, pictured with plant workers.
+Gov. Bill Lee at the dedication of a Tyson chicken plant in Humboldt, Tennessee in March, pictured with plant workers.
 (Photo: John Partipilo)

 COVID-19 deaths are now preventable, and Gov. Bill Lee should be held accountable for politicizing the pandemic, said a coalition of physicians battling the virus on the frontlines.